trombik/motbot/docs/README.md

     original copyright holder, or within "Fair use" or "Fair dealing".
 The original copyright holder will be mentioned in the tweet

-Additionally, when a user submits by mentioning the bot in Twitter,
+Additionally, when a user submits by mentioning the bot on Twitter,

 - The user MUST have tweeted at least 3000 tweets in the past
 - The user account MUST be older than one year